River Tiber, Italy

 Besides trout, graylings also represent a big part of the ecosystem and are a joy for all grayling lovers, since the fish can’t be found in every river, at least not in such an abundance.

 The season begins in April, leading to the first peak in August/September.
 With certain stretches of the river being exclusively meant for catch and release fly fishermen, Tiber is a perfect choice when visiting Italy.

-Soča river is believed to be one of the most beautiful rivers in the world, offering probably the best fly fishing experience in Europe!
+Soča river is believed to be one of the most beautiful rivers in the world, offering the best fly fishing in Slovenia, possibly even in Europe!
 Sourcing in Slovenian Alps, it runs through the Soča Valley, surrounded by mountains and untouched nature of the Julian Alps, crosses the border into Italy and concludes its 130-km-long journey in the Adriatic Sea.

 Soča is home to a very special fish, which is endemic in this region.
 Marble trout is the reason why this river attracts hundreds of fishermen every year, all wanting to catch this alpine beauty.
 From being almost extinct a few decades ago, its population has been recovering ever since, and with care of fishing clubs operating the Soča, this special species is thriving yet again.
 The hard work was rewarded a few years ago when a record Marble trout was caught, measuring more than 120 cm and weighing over 22 kg!